 - 1. Identify state and federal legislation that govern the education of students with exceptionalities. - 2.
-Classify the characteristics of students with exceptionalities using the eligibility criteria of categories included in current state and federal laws and regulations governing K-12 educational programs. - 3.
+Classify the characteristics of students with exceptionalities using the eligibility criteria of categories included in current state and federal laws and regulations governing K-12 education programs. - 3.
 Compare typical and atypical development of physical, cognitive, linguistic, social, and emotional stages of students in the K-12 educational system. - 4.
 Interpret principles and practices in the provision of education for students with exceptionalities based on legal and ethical standards. - 5.
-Identify and apply the requirements for developing IEPs, educational plans, and transition IEPs. - 6.
+Apply knowledge of the requirements for developing individual educational plans (IEPs), educational plans (EPs), and transition IEPs. - 6.
 Evaluate the role and function of systemwide models of support for assisting all students, including students with exceptionalities, in accessing the general education curriculum and achieving high expectations. - 7.
-Apply effective methods of communication, consultation, and collaboration with students, parents or guardians, caregivers, and all other stakeholders as equal members of educational teams. - 8.
-Determine effective methods for coaching and supporting paraprofessionals, tutors, and volunteers to assist students with exceptionalities across settings. - 9.
+Apply effective methods of communication, consultation, and collaboration with students, parents, caregivers, and all other stakeholders, including those from culturally and linguistically diverse backgrounds, as equal members of educational teams. - 8.
+Use effective methods for coaching and supporting paraprofessionals, tutors, and volunteers to assist students with exceptionalities across settings. - 9.
 Determine the purposes and functions of professionals, advocacy organizations, and agencies relevant to educating students with exceptionalities. - 10.
 Determine the factors associated with disproportionality in exceptional student education.